Aishwaryascode/M1_ManagementSystem_App/1_Requirements/README.md

                 :- Save in nature (reduce pollution).

 * Threats       :- To be acceptable by the driver culture.
-                :- Thre are similar application developed in world wide.
+                :- There are similar application developed in world wide.

 ## 4W's and 1H ?